-Captions

-These do not emanate from any character.
-The text often appears in a rectangular or square box, or the comic may use its own style, like a banner.
+• Captions: These do not emanate from any character.
+The text can appear in a rectangular or square box, or the comic may use its own style, like a banner.
 Sometimes a caption may appear as floating text.
 Please see floating caption for more information.
 They can signify that a narrator is speaking, or the thoughts of a character.
-Make sure to clarify this in your description, if it is necessary to the narration.
+Make sure to clarify this in your description, https://wiki.libraries.coop/ Printed on 2024/06/02 05:02 if it is necessary to the narration.

+2024/06/02 05:02 3/4 Comic Text Terminology
-- Write Caption Says... - Describe where caption is, and how it looks. - Caption text floats over bottom right corner of panel. - Caption text appears in a rectangle at upper left corner of panel.

-Floating caption: This is when a caption is not in any sort of box and appears as floating text over the panel image.
-This can be described in a similar fashion as mentioned above.

-- Write Floating caption says... - Floating Caption text often appears in the lower right corner of panel.
+- Write Caption Says.... etc... - Describe where caption is, and how it looks. - Caption text floats over bottom right corner of panel. - Caption text appears in a rectangle at upper left corner of panel. - Floating caption: This is when a caption is not in any sort of box and appears as floating text over the panel image.
+This can be described in a similar fashion as mentioned above. - Write floating caption says... - Floating Caption text appears in lower right corner of panel. - Sound effects: These are words that appear outside of speech bubbles and captions and are used to represent a sound.

-Sound Effects

-These are words that appear outside of speech bubbles and captions and are used to represent a sound.
 Common examples are the sound of someone falling, or being hit.
 These words are often in a different and larger font than other text.

-If the sound effect is a full word or phrase, you can insert the sound effect into your description with strong style.
-Just remember the sound comes after the action.

-If the sound effect is not a full word or phrase, replace the sound effect word with a phrase that explains what the sound is like.
-For example: Ssssss can be replaced with A Hissing Sound.

-Only describe details of the word if it is part of the visual narration.
-For example, when the word for the sound overlaps the top of the frame and over the gutter above.
+Write them as they appear in the panel and use the strong style. - Only describe details of the word if it is part of the visual narration.
+For example, when the word for the sound overlaps the top of the frame and over the gutter above. - Sometimes a sound will appear within a speech bubble.
+In this case describe it as you would dialogue. - "Oof!"
+Rick grunts sharply. - "Sniff, sniff" He smells something in the air. - Examples of sound effects: - CLANGG! - REEARHUH! - BLAM!

-The background is grey with rain pouring down.

-BRAKOOM!

-The sound thunders over them in large lined all capital letters that expand the length of the panel.

-Sound Effect in Speech Bubbles

-Sometimes a sound will appear within a speech bubble.
-In this case describe it as you would dialogue.

-- "Oof!"
-Rick grunts sharply. - "Sniff, sniff" He smells something in the air.

-Breath Marks: Breath marks are little lines that emanate from text within a speech bubble.
+• Breath Marks: Breath marks are little lines that emanate from text within a speech bubble.
 This will almost always be a "Gasp" or a "Sigh" or a "Huff" - something breathy.
 They do not need to be described as their use is outlined in the Producer's Notes.
 Simply describe it as you would dialogue, like in the "Sniff, sniff" example given below.